gardener/gardener/docs/monitoring/README.md

 - node-exporter
 - kube-state-metrics

-**Purpose**: Acts as a cache for other Prometheus instances.
-The metrics are kept for a short amount of time (~2 hours) due to the high cardinality.
-For example if another Prometheus needs access to cadvisor metrics it will query this Prometheus instead of the cadvisor.
-This also reduces load on the kubelets and API Server.
+**Purpose**: Act as a reverse proxy that supports server-side filtering, which is not supported by Prometheus exporters but by federation.
+Metrics in this Prometheus are kept for a short amount of time (~1 day) since other Prometheus instances are expected to federate from it and move metrics over.
+For example, the [shoot Prometheus](#shoot-prometheus) queries this Prometheus to retrieve metrics corresponding to the shoot's control plane.
+This way, we achieve isolation so that shoot owners are only able to query metrics for their shoots.
+Please note Prometheus does not support isolation features.
+Another example is if another Prometheus needs access to cadvisor metrics, which does not support server-side filtering, so it will query this Prometheus instead of the cadvisor.
+This strategy also reduces load on the kubelets and API Server.

-Some of the high cardinality metrics are aggregated with recording rules.
+Note some of these Prometheus' metrics have high cardinality (e.g., metrics related to all shoots managed by the seed).
+Some of these are aggregated with recording rules.
 These _pre-aggregated_ metrics are scraped by the [aggregate Prometheus](#aggregate-prometheus).

 This Prometheus is not used for alerting.